MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install.md

 ### Rollback
 If issues occur after you apply IIS security headers:
-  1.Remove the custom HTTP response headers from the IIS site configuration.
+1. Remove the custom HTTP response headers from the IIS site configuration.
-  2.Restart the affected IIS website.
+2. Restart the affected IIS website.
-  3.Verify that the Orchestrator Web Console and Web API function normally.
+3. Verify that the Orchestrator Web Console and Web API function normally.

 ::: moniker-end